 The following screenshot shows how to configure PDF Sign&Seal for certified signatures and the options available:

 The following screenshots shows how PDF Sign&Seal displays certified signatures:

-Its interesting to note that certified PDF Signatures can be either visible or invisible PDF signatures.
+It's interesting to note that certified PDF Signatures can be either visible or invisible PDF signatures.

-Approval PDF Signatures
+Approval PDF signatures

 This is a special name given to PDF signatures within ISO 32000-1, where the PDF signature is applied as part of an approval process after having certified a PDF document.

-Advanced, Long-Term PDF Signatures and PAdES
+Advanced, long-term PDF signatures and PAdES

 The need for long-term PDF Signatures is described in more detail in this hot topic.
-Basically such an advanced PDF signature not only creates a PDF signature but also embeds a cryptographic timestamp from a Time Stamp Authority (TSA).
+Basically such an advanced PDF signature creates a PDF signature and embeds a cryptographic timestamp from a Time Stamp Authority (TSA).